CACI-IMG/ForecasterDocs/reference/Automation/Workflows.md

 ### Workflow Task: Forecast

 This workflow task lets you select the forecast model to be used for the forecast.
-You can either re-use the model selected within the project (using *Reuse Existing*) or setup a new one (using *Setup New**, and selecting the model from the dropdown).
-Clicking on the "..." button next to the right of the model name brings up the Model Parameters screen, where you can view and change the model's parameters.
+You can either re-use the model selected within the project (using *Reuse Existing*) or setup a new one (using *Setup New*, and selecting the model from the dropdown).
+Clicking on the `...` button next to the right of the model name brings up the Model Parameters screen, where you can view and change the model's parameters.

 ![Forecast](imgs/Workflows_Forecast.png)